youzan/vant/packages/vant/src/notify/README.md

 ### NotifyOptions

+When calling the `showNotify` and other related methods, the following options are supported:

 | Attribute | Description | Type | Default |
 | --- | --- | --- | --- |
 | type | Can be set to `primary` `success` `warning` | _NotifyType_ | `danger` |